lucascardosobarbeiro/HMW_SERVER_BR-LATAM-/README.md

 * **GitHub Actions** for CI/CD: running `terraform fmt`/`validate`, secret scanning, and controlled applies on `master`.
 * **Windows Task Scheduler** XML tasks for auto-start and self-healing of Steam, game lobbies, and IW4MAdmin.
 * **Cloud Monitoring & Logging** for uptime checks, CPU and budget alerts, and centralized log collection.
+***THIS PROJECT ONLY GIVE YOU THE INFRA, YOU MUST FOLLOW THIS STEPS AFTER CREATED IT -> https://docs.horizonmw.org/hmw-game-server-setup-guide-dedicated/***

 Use this blueprint to host public or private game lobbies with minimal downtime, support tournament-grade reliability, or learn modern DevOps practices in a gaming context.